Mitanshu2112/GAME-CHANGERS---GUVI-REVIEW-1/README.md

  ->Type: java p2 to run the program!

-NOTE: On some systems, the application will run with a blue background which should be pink, this may be due to some extension issues.
+On some systems, the application will run with a blue background which should be pink, this may be due to some extension issues.
 The application can also be run on any IDE without any issue and this is our recommended way.